Peidong-Wang/MailPro/README.md

 ###To Do (For Developers Only)

-1. Compose a script for uninstallation using commands like <code>sed</code>.
+1. Compose a script for uninstallation, using commands like <code>sed</code>.